 8068 North 56th Street

 Tampa, FL 33617

 KIC is an STD clinic located within Lilly Pharmacy in University Square Mall.
-This walk-in clinic doesn’t accept health insurance, but it provides free testing and prescriptions for all clients.
+This walk-in clinic provides free testing and prescriptions for all clients.
 Clients must be at least 13 years old to receive testing and at least 18 to receive a prescription with parental consent.
 While services are geared toward those aged 13-24, people 25 and over are also eligible.
 STDs that this clinic tests include gonorrhea, chlamydia, and HIV.
-The clinic is open on weekdays from 11:00 a.m. to 1:00 p.m.
+The clinic is open Monday – Friday, 11 a.m. – 1 p.m.

 2232 University Square Mall